26 Free Things to Do in Lake Tahoe in Summer & Winter

 Free Events in Lake Tahoe

-Here are some fun events to see on your next visit to Late Tahoe.
+Here are some fun events on your next visit to Late Tahoe.

 Saturday Maker’s Markets